GilOliveira/schemadotorg/docs/MODULES.md

 Below are recommended core and contribute modules that can be used with the Schema.org Blueprints module.

+## Sub-modules

+_The below modules are included with the Schema.org Blueprints module/package._

+Core

+- **Schema.org Blueprints**
+  Uses Schema.org as the blueprint for the content architecture and structured data in a Drupal website.

+- **Schema.org Blueprints UI**
+  Allows administrators to attach custom Schema.org properties to fieldable types.

+- **Schema.org Blueprints Report**
+  Provides a report for browsing Schema.org types, properties, and naming conventions.

+Demo

+- **Schema.org Blueprints Demo**
+  Provides the ability to create related Schema.org types via Drush.

+- **Schema.org Blueprints Standard Profile Setup**
+  Provides an opinionated demo of the Schema.org Blueprints built on top of Drupal's standard profile.
+THIS DEMO SHOULD ONLY BE INSTALLED ON A PLAIN VANILLA STANDARD INSTANCE OF DRUPAL

+UI/UX

+- **Schema.org Blueprints Descriptions**
+  Sets entity type and field descriptions to their corresponding Schema.org type and property comments.

+- **Schema.org Blueprints Export**
+  Provides a CSV export of Schema.org type mappings.

+Fields

+- **Schema.org Blueprints Flex Field**
+  Allows a Flex field to be used to create Schema.org relationships within an entity type/bundle Schema.org mapping.

+- **Schema.org Blueprints Inline Entity Form**
+  Allows an inline entity form to be automatically added to Schema.org properties within an entity type/bundle Schema.org mapping.

+Entities

+- **Schema.org Blueprints Paragraphs**
+  Integrates the Paragraphs and Paragraphs Library module with the Schema.org Blueprints module.

+- **Schema.org Blueprints Taxonomy**
+  Provides mappings from taxonomy vocabularies and terms to https://schema.org/DefinedTermSet and https://schema.org/DefinedTerm.

+JSON-LD

+- **Schema.org Blueprints JSON-LD**
+  Adds Schema.org structured data as JSON-LD in the head of web pages.

+- **Schema.org Blueprints JSON-LD Breadcrumb**
+  Add Drupal's breadcrumb to Schema.org JSON-LD for the current route.

+- **Schema.org Blueprints JSON-LD Embed**
+  Extracts embedded media and content from an entity and includes the associated Schema.org type in JSON-LD.

+- **Schema.org Blueprints JSON-LD Endpoint**
+  Provides an endpoint to get an entity's Schema.org JSON-LD.

+- **Schema.org Blueprints JSON-LD Preview**
+  Allows users to preview a web page's Schema.org JSON-LD.

+API

+- **Schema.org Blueprints JSON:API**
+  Builds on top of the JSON:API and JSON:API extras modules to apply Schema.org type and property mappings to JSON:API resources.

 ## Core Modules

 - **[Datetime](https://www.drupal.org/docs/8/core/modules/datetime)**